Consortium Agreements & Enrollment Partnerships

 Concurrent Enrollment Program (CEP) Agreement: MU & HACC Partnership rn-bsn

-Click the link below for more information on this program, what is required, and your next steps.
-Make sure to return the CEP form to the Office of Financial Aid and contact your program coordinator for any program-related questions.
+Use the link below for full program details, requirements, and next steps.
+Submit the CEP Agreement to the Office of Financial Aid and contact your program coordinator with any program-specific questions.

 ACCESS THE CEP AGREEMENT AND INSTRUCTIONS FOR FINANCIAL AID

-⚠️ Important: Failure to complete any step can reduce or limit your eligibility and ultimately delay financial aid.
-These steps are especially important if you are enrolled less than half-time at Millersville, as any previous student loans you have taken may enter repayment if your reported enrollment is less than half-time.
+⚠️ Important: All steps must be completed to remain eligible for financial aid.
+This is especially critical if you are enrolled less than half-time at MU, as previous federal loans may enter repayment if your reported enrollment drops below half-time.

 -